etiennestuder/gradle-jooq-plugin/README.md

 }
 ```

-This Groovy list style is not supported:
+The Groovy list style is *not* supported:

 ```groovy
 forcedTypes = [